paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 .. image:: output_13_1.png

-We will now preprocess all data equally.
+We will now pre-process all data equally.
 We will filter them, and align and normalize them to the maximum amplitude on the vertical component of the measured seismogram.